Last Updated on September 25, 2019

 How can a recipe with such an unappetizing title turn out a bread that’s so good?
-I recently tried sour milk bread for the first time and was amazed at its taste and texture.
-It’s so good that it might replace sandwich bread as the bread that we have on hand for making toast and sandwiches.
+When I tried sour milk bread for the first time I was amazed at its taste and texture.

 3 cups bread flour